-A guest CLI is also provided for validating the setup.
+The distribution also provides a guest CLI for validating the setup.

-For both 13fwd-power and guest CLI, the channels for the VM must be monitored by the host application using the add_channels command on the host.
-This typically uses the following commands in the host application:
+For both 13fwd-power and the guest CLI, the host application must use the add_channels command to monitor the channels for the VM.
+To do this, issue the following commands in the host application: